jimhigson/oboe.js/writing/main/3_Background.md

 considerable resources, occasionally punctuated with short bursts of activity.
 Programming Java safely with threads which share access to mutable objects requires great care and experience, otherwise the programmer is liable to create race conditions.

-Consider the example a Java thread-based http aggregator; each 'requester' thread waits for seconds and then processes for milliseconds.
+If we consider for example a Java thread-based http aggregator; each 'requester' thread waits for seconds and then processes for milliseconds.
 The ratio of waiting to processing is so high that any gains achieved through actual concurrent execution of the active phase is pyrrhic.
 Following Node's lead, even traditionally thread-based environments such as Java are starting to embrace asynchronous, single-threaded servers with projects such as Netty.

+Node manages
-Node manages concurrency by maintaining an event loop and expects each task never to block.
-Non-blocking io is used for everything and is callback based.
+concurrency by managing an event loop of queued tasks and expects each task never to block.
+Non-blocking calls are used for all io and are callback based.
-Unlike Erlang, Node does not swap tasks out preemptively, it always waits for tasks to complete which means that each task must complete quickly.
-While this might at first seem like an onerous requirement to put on the programmer, in practice the asynchronous nature of the toolkit makes following this requirement more natural than not.
+Unlike Erlang, Node does not swap tasks out preemptively, it always waits for tasks to complete.
+This means that each task must complete quickly; while this might at first seem like an onerous requirement to put on the programmer, in practice the asynchronous nature of the toolkit makes following this requirement more natural than not.
 Indeed, other than accidental non-terminating loops or heavy number-crunching, the lack of any blocking io whatsoever makes it rather difficult to write a node program whose tasks do not exit quickly.

-This is already the model followed inside of web browsers, being single threaded.
+This programming model of callback-based, asynchronous, non-blocking io with an event loop is already the model followed inside web browsers, which although multi-threaded in some regards, present a single-threaded virtual machine in terms of Javascript execution.

+, being single
+threaded.
 A programmer working with Node's single-thread is able to switch contexts quickly to achieve a very efficient kind of concurrency because of Javascript's support for closures.
 Because of closures, the